 As the small plane broke through the dense clouds I nearly jumped out of my seat in shock – there were big mountains on both sides of the plane – and we were landing in the narrow area between them.
 I suddenly felt claustrophobic.
 My adrenaline spiked.
 If I get this nervous landing, I thought, how will I ever handle seeing a grizzly bear!

 The plane came to a bouncy landing on the little runway, I loosened the grip on my seat and let the blood flow back into my fingers.
 As I got off the little plane and stepped down onto the tarmac, I looked up in awe at the towering, jagged Coastal mountains, blue sky, and fluffy clouds…I like Bella Coola, I thought.
-I was here for grizzlies, but hell…it was love at first site with these landscapes, and this was only the airport!
+I was here to see bears in BC, but hell…it was love at first site with these landscapes, and this was only the airport!

 Local photographer, Michael Bednar, met me with a big smile at the tiny airport building.
 He would be my guide for my 5 days in the Bella Coola Valley.